Battle of Craon: Battle

 The defense of the city of Craon by Catholic League troops against the French Crown soldiers of Montpensier and Conti was fierce.
-On 22 May 1592 the Spanish-Catholic League army reached Craon under Don Juan del Águila and the Duke of Mercœur.
+On 22 May 1592, the Spanish-Catholic League army reached Craon under Don Juan del Águila and the Duke of Mercœur.
 The Spanish-Catholic League troops charged against the left flank, taking by surprise the Anglo-French besiegers.
-At the same time the defenders angrily attacked the Anglo-French right flank, finally achieving a victory.
+At the same time, the defenders angrily attacked the Anglo-French right flank, finally achieving a victory.
 Under cover of night, Montpensier retired to Laval and Rennes.

 The Spanish troops captured all the artillery, equipment and supplies being used by the Anglo-French besiegers.
 English troops captured by the Spanish were all summarily executed partly in retaliation for the killings of survivors of Spanish Armada by English authorities in Ireland.

 Aftermath

-Jérôme d'Arradon, a French commander, who was entrusted with the command of Hennebont and Blavet by Mercœur, quickly realized that the Spaniards behaved as their conquerors and did not recognize any authority other than their King, Philip II.
-Just a few days later, Laval fell in the hands of the Catholic League.
-On 23 May 1592, the Prince of Conti retreated into the Chateau-Gontier.
-The Duke Mercœur and the Marquis of Sablé entered into Laval and took the Chateau-Gontier.
-Boisdauphin took command of Laval, and Louis Champagné became Governor of Chateau-Gontier.
+Jérôme d'Arradon, a French commander who was entrusted with the command of Hennebont and Blavet by Mercœur, quickly realized that the Spaniards behaved as their conquerors and did not recognize any authority other than their King, Philip II.
+Just a few days later, Laval fell into the hands of the Catholic League.
+On 23 May 1592, the Prince of Conti retreated into the Château-Gontier.
+The Duke Mercœur and the Marquis of Sablé entered Laval and took the Château-Gontier.
+Boisdauphin took command of Laval, and Louis Champagné became Governor of Château-Gontier.